apache/james-project/src/adr/0012-jmap-partial-reads.md

 JMAP core RFC8620 requires that the server responds only properties requested by the client.

-James currently returns all of the properties regardless of their cost, and if it had been asked by the client.
+James currently computes all of the properties regardless of their cost, and if it had been asked by the client.

 Clearly we can save some latencies and resources by avoiding reading/computing expensive properties that had not been explicitly requested by the client.